 18 Jan 2019

-Price can increase, in case, interest rates reduces, which can lead to higher liquidity in the markets.
-Buy-to- let continues to attract.
-In 2018, the number of landlords grew to 2.5 million (in 2011 -2012, the number of landlords was 1.97 million) and average returns delivered by buy-to-let properties is up to 9.9 per cent since 2000.
-Some areas are attracting foreign buyers who are investing in residential properties and leaving it empty as the value continues to increase.
+Price can increase, in case, interest rates reduce, which can lead to higher liquidity in the markets.
+Buy-to-let continues to attract.
+In 2018, the number of landlords grew to 2.5 million (in 2011 -2012, the number of landlords was 1.97 million) and average returns delivered by buy-to-let properties is up to 9.9 percent since 2000.
+Some areas are attracting foreign buyers who are investing in residentials property and leaving it empty as the value continues to increase.
 One-third of the UK homes sold in 2018 for price £1m or more were bought by foreign buyers, mostly, as a second home, where the risk of levy can increase rates in the investment markets, in the coming months.